 This was certainly one of the most difficult plays of the night.
 Set with the backdrop of the seventies and eighties, the play revolved around the lives of Murari Mohan and Vishwamohini, who were disappointed in their lives and the notions of their families.
 The plot involved the sale of opium, a dangerous drug and how both try to commit suicide using it.
 As they meet and talk about their issues, they slowly unraveled their miseries and chose the path of life.
 The play— beautifully directed by Abhinav and Kaustubh—was a journey to the minds of two individuals who were ahead of their time.
 The actors—Abheek, Arushi, Piyush and Surajit—were delightful.
 The entire play delved through society’s norms and gave the audience an insight into the minds of such individuals.

 The overall event showcased a vast variety of talent through its eight successful plays.
 The actors graced the front stage while the directors, set designers, and musicians formed the backbone of the entire act.
 This event showed how important team bonding and hard work is to make a play go on smoothly.
-The stupendous performances by the first years
+The stupendous performances by the first years was the cherry on the cake.
+To make a play is easy, to make a good play is a war, but to make a great play is a miracle.
+And certainly, this event by Aaina was a miracle of its own.

 -Riya Peter and Alankriti Singh for MTTN